What is sciatica?

 The sciatic nerve can be affected by many different conditions and disease states.
 Many of these conditions ultimately lead the nerve to become pinched or stretched.
 Some of the most commonly seen conditions that produce sciatica are:

 This is the most common cause of sciatica.
 Separating each vertebra (spine bones) are discs that act as cushions to minimize the impact that the spinal column receives.
-Since the discs are designed to be soft and provide support, they have a tendency to herniate backwards through the outer disc segment and nearby ligaments.
+Since the discs are designed to be soft and provide support, they have a tendency to herniate backward through the outer disc segment and nearby ligaments.
 This disc can irritate an adjacent nerve by physical contact or by leaking caustic substances directly onto the nerve.

 This is a disorder due to narrowing of the spinal canal that causes nerve or spinal cord impingement.
 The condition often results in persistent pain in the lower back and lower extremities.
 Difficulty walking, decreased sensation in the lower extremities, and decreased physical activity may also be experienced.
 Many people with spinal stenosis present with bilateral (both sides) sciatica.